climate-and-health-datasci-Unicamp/low-cost-weather-station/README.md

 ## Tutorial

 At [Tutorial](./Tutorial.pdf) you can find the instructions to put the weather station up and running.
+Additionally, you can find a webserver example at [WEBSERVER](./webserver.py)

 ## PCB Design